-Craft Rum Reviews
+Craft Rum Education and Reviews

-June has finally arrived and while summer hasn't officially started, the weather's warming up and sipping drinks poolside is definitely top of mind.
+While summer hasn't officially started, the weather's warming up and sipping drinks poolside is definitely top of mind.
 The Origin team's Rum Review serves as a great reminder to savor craft rum and rhum's unique flavors whether sipped neat, on the rocks or in a festive rum cocktail!

 "Rum," formally know as Demerara Rum, is produced from fermenting molasses, resulting in a sweeter, rounder, and usually darker rum.
 On the other hand, Rhum Agricole (affectionately know as "Rhum," the French term for this spirit since it's generally distilled on the French-colonized islands of the Caribbean) is made directly from the sugarcane juice yielding a much more vegetal, savory, and lighter final product.
 Other styles include American, English and Spanish.
 Learn more from the rum wheel infographic below.